• Skip to primary navigation

 • Press the crust mixture evenly into the bottom of an 8x8 pan.
 Bake the crust for 7 minutes.

-• While the crust is baking, prepare your orange topping in the same bowl you used for the crust.
+• While the crust is baking, prepare the orange topping in the same bowl you used for the crust.
 Squeeze three tablespoons of orange juice and add it to the bowl.
 Whisk in the eggs, sugar, one tablespoon of orange zest, flour and baking powder until blended.

 • When the crust has baked for seven minutes, remove the pan from the oven and pour the chocolate chips on top in an even layer.
 If the chips aren't melting enough, put the pan back in the oven for two minutes.
 Remove the pan from the oven and use a spatula to spread the melted chips into an even layer of chocolate.